 How keyboards handle memory is another consideration.
 Some apps grow larger over time as they learn your writing style, potentially affecting overall phone performance.
 The best apps now include options to limit their memory footprint or optimize storage usage.

-The good news is that developments in on-device AI have made mobile keyboards much more efficient than in previous years.
+The good news is that developments in on-device AI, particularly with Android's expanded Neural Processing Unit (NPU) support in 2026, have made mobile keyboards dramatically more efficient than in previous years.
 Many now use hybrid approaches, doing simple corrections locally and only sending complex analyses to the cloud.
+The latest Snapdragon and Tensor chips can handle most grammar checking entirely on-device.

 When choosing a keyboard, consider your phone's age and specifications.
-Users with newer flagship devices can generally run any keyboard smoothly, while those with older or budget models might prioritize lighter options like Gboard or SwiftKey.
+Users with newer flagship devices running Android 14 or 15 can generally run any keyboard smoothly, while those with older or budget models might prioritize lighter options like Gboard or SwiftKey.

 Who reads everything you type on your phone?
 It's a question worth asking when choosing a keyboard app, especially one that checks your grammar.
 The access these apps have to your personal communications is significant, and privacy policies vary dramatically.